(Updated January 5, 2023)

 And a note on etiquette: At least at Love’s, you’ll need to go inside to the fuel desk if you want a receipt.
 Don’t make the mistake of leaving your rig in front of the fuel pump while you handle the inside work.
 PULL AHEAD like the big boys do, take your keys and go inside.
 That’ll let that busy working man in a Peterbilt behind you get up to the pump and get started on his fueling.

 And here’s a self-serving pitch: If you decide to apply for the program, you’ll find a “referred by” question.
-If you put down Russell DeMaris as your referral, then when you’ve bought 100 gallons of fuel on the program, we’ll see a $25 credit on our account.
+If you put down Russell DeMaris as your referral, then when you’ve saved $500 using the program, we’ll see a $25 credit on our account.
 Of course, the same works for you: If you sign up for the program and “draft” all your friends, you, too, can see big discounts accrue!
 Here’s the link to the application.
 Just want more information about the program?
 Follow this link.